manishapaudel/Car-Rental-System/README.md

 # Car-Rental-System
-This repo is about car rental system
+This repo is about car rental system in vb.net